openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 - Implement own handling for voice commands in a rule
 - Change the equalizer settings depending on the bluetooth connection
 - Turn on a light on your alexa alarm time
+- Activate or deactive the Alexa Guard with presence detection

 With the possibility to control your lights you could do: